a11yproject/a11yproject.com/_posts/2014-05-15-getting-started-aria.md

 ## ARIA Examples

 * Landmark role
-  The `<nav>` element implicitly has landmark role of `navigation` allowing screen reader users navigate directly to this element.
-[Discussion on implicit html5 landmarks](http://a11yproject.com/posts/aria-landmark-roles/)
+  The `<nav>` element implicitly has a landmark role of `navigation` allowing screen reader users to navigate directly to this element.
+Review the article [Quick Tip: Aria Landmark Roles and HTML5 Implicit Mapping](http://a11yproject.com/posts/aria-landmark-roles/) for more information.

 ~~~~~~~~
     <nav>